streamlink/streamlink/docs/plugin_matrix.rst

 Plugin matrix
 -------------

-This is a list of the currently supported services and what features they support.
+This is a list of the currently built in plugins and what URLs and features they support.
 Livestreamer's primary focus is live streams, so VOD support is limited.

 =================== ==================== ===== ===== ===========================